Hubble Deep Field16.8 - Understand the major observational evidence in favour of the Big Bang theory:

 - A high number of galaxies with higher redshifts (meaning they are receding at a fast rate) than predicted

-- A high number of disturbed and irregular galaxies showing collisions occured frequently in the younger universe.
+- A high number of disturbed and irregular galaxies showing collisions occurred frequently in the younger universe.

 - More knowledge about the rate of galaxy and star formation over the age of the universe.